 IV Choline Chloride in Intestinal Failure Associated Liver Disease (IFALD)

-- Protara’s prospective study to enhance understanding of the incidence of IFALD in patients dependent on parenteral nutrition remains ongoing.
-The Company expects to use results from the prospective study, as well as its previously completed retrospective study, to inform next steps for the IV Choline Chloride development program.
+- Protara’s prospective study to enhance understanding of the incidence of IFALD in patients dependent on parenteral nutrition is ongoing, with results expected in the third quarter of 2023.
+The Company continues to engage with the FDA and plans to use both regulatory feedback and results from the prospective study to inform next steps for the IV Choline Chloride development program.

-March 31, 2022, cash, cash equivalents and restricted cash were $118.5 million.
-The Company expects its current cash and cash equivalents will be sufficient to fund its planned operations into mid-2024.
+- As of March 31, 2023, cash, cash equivalents and restricted cash were $89.5 million.
+The Company expects its current cash and cash equivalents will be sufficient to fund its planned operations into 2025.

-- Research and development (R&D) expenses for the first quarter of 2022 decreased to
+- Research and development (R&D) expenses for the first quarter of 2023 decreased to $5.1 million from $5.3 million during the first quarter of 2022.

-- General and administrative expenses for the first quarter of 2022 decreased to
+- General and administrative expenses for the first quarter of 2023 decreased to $4.6 million from $5.6 million for the prior year period.
+This decrease was primarily due to decreases of

 About Non-Muscle Invasive Bladder Cancer (NMIBC)